zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/4/_index.md

 end
 ```

 The provision and deploy phases run the Acceptance, Union, Rehearsal, and Delivered stages.
-When the recipe runs in each stage, the machine is tagged for the current Chef environment.
+When the recipe runs in each stage, Chef provisioning assigns the machine to the current Chef environment.

 In the deploy phase, we can use [search](https://docs.chef.io/chef_search.html) to find the names of every node in the current Chef environment (see lines 39 through 45, below.)
 This technique is useful when you associate multiple infrastructure nodes with a stage, such as in a multi-tier application.